Skip to main content

 Example of Validation

-Here is an example command that validates an instantiation against a pattern and outputs the results in JSON format:
+Here is an example command that validates an architecture against a pattern and outputs the results in JSON format:

-calm validate -p calm/pattern/api-pattern.json -i my-architecture.json -f json
+calm validate -p calm/pattern/api-pattern.json -a my-architecture.json -f json

 This command will check if my-architecture.json conforms to the api-pattern.json and display any validation errors or warnings.